 The Deserving World No. 1

 Argentina came to the first FIFA World Cup ever to be held in a Middle-East state with the second-best winning streak in men’s international football (36 games), but suffered a shocking defeat to Saudi Arabia in its opening Group C match.
-Luis Scaloni’s men then won all of their following matches in the tournament, including two in the group against Mexico and Poland as well as four in the knockout round (Australia, Netherlands, Croatia and France) on their way to winning La Albiceleste’s third World Cup Trophy.
+Lionel Scaloni’s men then won all of their following matches in the tournament, including two in the group against Mexico and Poland as well as four in the knockout round (Australia, Netherlands, Croatia and France) on their way to winning La Albiceleste’s third World Cup Trophy.
 The impressive comeback ended the Argentine’s 36 years of long wait for another World Cup victory and elevated Messi’s status to the best player ever in the history of football.

 Since becoming the world champion, Argentina continued to impress at international stage in 2023, emerging victorious in two international friendlies, namely a 2-0 comfortable win over Panama and a 7-0 thrashing against Curaçao.
 These matches saw the world cup-winning captain Messi accomplish major achievements such as his 800th career goal for club and country as well as his 100th goal for La Albiceleste.